top of page

 THE EMERALD BUDDHA IN THE GRAND PALACE IS THE MAIN ATTRACTION

-THAILAND'S MOST SACRED TEMPLE HOUSING THE UTMOST
+THAILAND'S MOST SACRED TEMPLE HOUSING ITS MOST PRECIOUS RELIGIOUS ICON

 HISTORY OF THE EMERALD BUDDHA